Update Japanese style painting

 Kosuke Nakane’s paintings imitate miniature gardens, using mineral pigments to emphasize materiality and creating pieces that change our usual, unconscious perspectives and fixed ideas, questioning their essence.

 The model of said “imitation” is the expression seen in Japanese rock gardens popular among Zen Buddhist temples from the Nanbokucho period to the Muromachi and Sengoku eras.
-Famous rock gardens such as the Ryoan-ji Hojo Garden and the Tofuku-ji Honbo Garden(*6), both in Kyoto, show a world in which the flow of rivers toward the great ocean is expressed in a small space using no water but only stones and sand, where we can immerse ourselves without boredom, letting our eyes and mind play with the exquisitely placed stones.
+Famous rock gardens such as the Ryoan-ji Hojo Garden and the Tofuku-ji Honbo Garden(*6), both in Kyoto, show a world in which the flow of rivers toward the great ocean is expressed in a small space using no water but only stones and sand, where we can immerse ourselves without

 In series “Hako-niwa”, on which Nakane has been working in recent years, objects crafted by the artist’s delicate handiwork convey a sense of rust and fragility, placed, like miniatures, on a vividly colored surface that draws the eye at first glance.
 Brand new things untouched by human hands and old things like decaying metal—these two opposites complement each other, while the clear surface that acts as a base projects a sense of immaculate beauty, conjuring up the image of a garden that is always tended to and where all dirt is swept away.